 - Did the writing trigger anything that happened inside you while counting?

-In "Music Technique," children listened to music (top ten, rock'n'roll, rap, soul, blues, jazz, classical and flute) for ten minutes and, again, wrote about whatever they experienced inside.
-A discussion followed either the same day or next day: their contemplations were read orally and anonymously, and probed for the triggered images, feelings, thoughts, meanings and experiences.
-Check out these first contemplations by the same fourth grade students:
+Children listened to music (top ten, rock'n'roll, rap, soul, blues, jazz, classical, and flute) for ten minutes and, again, wrote about whatever they experienced inside.
+A discussion followed either the same day or next day.
+Student contemplations were read orally and anonymously, and probed for the triggered images, feelings, thoughts, meanings, and experiences.
+These first contemplations are from the same fourth grade students:

-These are some basic discussion questions that will work for most contemplations:
+These basic questions will work for most contemplations:

 - Describe this writer's contemplation experience.